 Yes, your doctor will typically order some lab tests before and during your Caplyta treatment.
 These tests help check for serious side effects of the drug.

-Below are common lab tests needed with Caplyta:
+Below are common lab tests for Caplyta:

-• Blood sugar.
-Antipsychotic drugs, such as Caplyta, can cause high blood sugar levels.
-If left untreated, high blood sugar lead can to serious or life threatening problems such as diabetic ketoacidosis (dangerously high levels of ketones in the blood).
+• Blood sugar: Antipsychotic drugs, such as Caplyta, can cause high blood sugar levels.
+If left untreated, high blood sugar can lead to serious or life threatening problems such as diabetic ketoacidosis (dangerously high levels of ketones in the blood).
 To check for this side effect, your doctor will test your blood sugar levels before and during Caplyta treatment.

-• Cholesterol and triglycerides.
-Antipsychotics can also affect your cholesterol and triglyceride levels.
+• Cholesterol and triglycerides: Antipsychotics can also affect your cholesterol and triglyceride levels.
 Changes in the levels of these blood fats can increase the risk of heart or blood vessel disease.
 To check for this side effect, your doctor will test your blood levels of cholesterol and triglycerides before and during Caplyta treatment.

-• White blood cell counts.
-Although rare, Caplyta may cause low levels of white blood cells, including neutrophils (a type of white blood cell that fights infection).
+• White blood cell counts: Although rare, Caplyta may cause low levels of white blood cells, including neutrophils (a type of white blood cell that fights infection).
 Other antipsychotics have caused a serious, life threatening low level of white blood cells called agranulocytosis.
 If you have or had a low level of white blood cells, your doctor will check your levels often during the first months of Caplyta treatment.
 If your levels decrease, they may recommend that you stop taking the drug.

 If you have more questions about which lab tests you’ll need with your Caplyta treatment, talk with your doctor.